Oaxaca en la historia y en el mito: Domestic and Artistic Skills

 The figure above portrays five domestic and artistic skills from the Oaxaca area and other elements of prehispanic life.
 Starting with the background image in the top left corner, a woman prepares food with a metate which is used to grind grain and seeds.
 Metates were first used in México some 5,000 years ago.
 In the second image in the background, we see an adult tending a child.
 Children in Mesoamérica faced many challenges.
 In front of the adult and child a woman sits in her bright gown.
 To their left, two women appear to be weaving.
 Below the guaje pods, described above, and to the right are wild turkeys or guajolotes as they are known in México.
-The gray animals blending into their surroundings and to the left of the turkeys are Mexican hairless dogs known as Xoloitzcuintle, or Xolos.
+The gray animals blending into their surroundings and to the left of the turkeys appear to be Mexican hairless dogs known as Xoloitzcuintle, or Xolos.

+Modern Xolo dog, popular in prehispanic times.

 They served as pets, spiritual icons and food in prehispanic times.
-The two women in front of the dog are shaping pottery.
-One man in front appears to be carving a mask.
+The ceramic dog below was placed with a deceased person to be a spiritual guide leading the soul on its journey to the underworld.